Newton numbers, vanishing polytopes and algebraic degrees: Generalization of - and -polynomial

 \begin{theorem} Let $P$ be a convenient polytope in a cone $C$.
 Consider two polyhedral subdivisions $\Ss_1$ and $\Ss_2$ of $P$ that coincide on the boundary $\partial_C P$.
 Let $\sigma_1$ and $\sigma_2$ be the corresponding strong formal subdivisions with boundaries.
 Denote by $\sigma:\Ss_1\sharp_{\Ss_B}\sharp\Ss_2\to \Cp$ their agglutination.
 Then the local $h$-polynomial $\ell_{\mathcal C} (\Ss_1\sharp_{\Ss_B}\sharp \Ss_2,Q, U;t)$ has symmetric non-negative coefficients centered at $(\dim Q- \dim U)/2$. \end{theorem}

-\section{Generalization of $h^*$- and $\ell^*$-polynomial}
+\section{Generalization of $\mathbf{h^*}$- and $\mathbf{\ell^*}$-polynomial}

-\subsection{$h^*$- and $\ell^*$-polynomial of polyhedral strong formal subdivision}
+\subsection{$\mathbf{h^*}$- and $\mathbf{\ell^*}$-polynomial of polyhedral strong formal subdivision}

-We call an \textbf{abstract lattice polyhedral complex} $\Ss$ a poset of ``abstract'' convex lattice polytopes, such that every face of any polytope is also contained in the poset and any two polytopes intersect along a common face.
-Formally, abstract lattice polyhedral complex is a map $\theta$ from a poset $\Gamma$ to lattice polytopes in different lattices such that for every $x \in \Gamma$ the lower set $\Gamma_{\le x}$ is the face poset of the polytope $\theta (x)$ and for every $y\le x$ there is a lattice isomorphism between the polytope $\theta (y)$ and the corresponding face of the polytope $\theta (x)$.
+An \textbf{abstract lattice polyhedral complex} $\Ss$ is a poset whose elements are ``abstract'' convex lattice polytopes, with the properties that: (1) every face of any polytope in $\Ss$ is also contained in $\Ss$, and (2) any two polytopes in $\Ss$ intersect along a common face.
+Formally, abstract lattice polyhedral complex is a map $\theta$ from a poset $\Gamma$ to lattice polytopes in (different) lattices such that for every $x \in \Gamma$ the lower set $\Gamma_{\le x}$ is the face poset of the polytope $\theta (x)$ and for every $y\le x$ there is a lattice isomorphism between the polytope $\theta (y)$ and the corresponding face of the polytope $\theta (x)$.
 We do not assume that there is a geometric realization in a common lattice.

 A \textbf{polyhedral strong formal subdivision} is a strong formal subdivision between an abstract lattice polyhedral complex and an Eulerian poset.
 Inspired by Katz-Stapledon decomposition formulas (Lemma \ref{l:pushstar}) we define $h^*$- and local $h^*$-polynomials of polyhedral strong formal subdivisions.
 Note that since strong formal subdivisions are strongly surjective, any abstract lattice polyhedral complex $\Ss$ is pure, i.e. every its maximal polytope has the same dimension $\dim \Ss$.